 - Women can be just as good as men in orthopedic surgery and can do any subspecialty they want.
 It’s just a matter of knowledge and training.

-- More and more women are now going into orthopedics and there are now more and more women in orthopedics doing fellowships.
+- More and more women are now going into orthopedics.
+There are more women in the orthopedic surgery fellowships all the time.

 What the orthopedic board exams look like:

-- Similar to USMLE only that it's focused on orthopedics
+- Similar to USMLE but focused on orthopedics

 - Part I – Test for knowledge of the basic science and orthopedic surgery